 Stress may trigger adrenal stress hormones, which may alter heart rates and blood flow.
 It may also impair our white blood cell count, which can lower the body’s chances of fighting infection, reduce inflammation or even prevent/limit scarring.
 Gals with Endo know that inflammation and scarring are two critical components of a painful Endo day.
 Stress may also cause or exacerbate problems such as headaches, high blood pressure, heart problems, stroke, diabetes, skin conditions, asthma, arthritis, depression, and anxiety.

-Again in 2014, Dr. Appleyard and a team of investigators e-published (hard print is pending) another study regarding stress and Endometriosis.
+Again in 2014, Dr. Appleyard and a team of investigators e-published another study regarding stress and Endometriosis.
 This time it was to investigate whether being able to control stress would affect Endometriosis’s progression.
 It concludes, “[i]n summary, the level of stress controllability appears to modulate the behavior and pathophysiology of endometriosis and offers evidence for evaluating therapeutic interventions.”
-An abstract of the study can be read here.
 Also, I have the entire study provided by Dr. Appleyard.
 Contact me if you’d like to read it…

 An abstract from the 2016 Experimental Biology meeting references Dr. Appleyard’s recent efforts regarding stress and Endometriosis.
 She and a team studied the effects of stress on Vitamin D receptors and how they may influence Endometriosis.
 They found that “stress exacerbates development of cysts…suggesting an impact on the local inflammatory environment.”